From Pauper to Prince: Smoked Sirloin Tip Roast

 Related Reading

-Setting Up the Smoker
+Setting Up Your Smoker

-Here is how to get your smoker just right for your smoked sirloin tip roast:
+Let’s get you set up for success.
+Here’s how to get your smoker just right for your smoked sirloin tip roast:

 Smoking in a Charcoal Grill